wp-plugins/lazy-social-buttons/readme.txt

 DEALINGS IN THE SOFTWARE.

 == Changelog ==

+= Lazy-Social-Buttons v1.0.7 - 2012-10-08 =
+* Fixed: Changed the_excerpt to an option b/c reported it breaks certain configurations
+* New: the_excerpt option

 = Lazy-Social-Buttons v1.0.6 - 2012-10-06 =
 * Fixed: Added buttons to the_exerpt so buttons show on category, archive and search results